officiallysingh/spring-batch-commons/README.md

 Spring batch jobs may require boilerplate code to be written, which is extracted out in this library to promote reusability.
 Common components of a Spring batch job are defined as Beans and can be reused across multiple jobs.

+## Features
+* Provides common components and utility classes to easily create Spring batch jobs.
+* Provides opinionated default configurations for Spring batch jobs.
+* Supports partitioning of jobs to process data concurrently.
+* Auto-configures fault tolerance with intelligent defaults to retry and recover for transient failure.
+* The records are processed in batch, if the job fails midway, it can be restarted from the last failed batch without re processing already processed records.
+* Supports force restarting already completed jobs.
+* Supports skipping records in case of exceptions.
+* Supports logging of job and step execution events.

 ## Classes
 Following are the classes provided by this library.
 * [`BatchConguration`](src/main/java/com/example/springbatch/commons/configuration/BatchConfiguration.java)